Noumba/Fetch-Metadata-Team-88/design/Bisiriyu Tomiwa (Bistom).md

-Links to the user research i took part in https://www.figma.com/file/7dUOOrIWE8Ts7bBna4mRUd/user-research-fetch-metadata--proto?node-id=1%3A3 https://www.figma.com/file/7dUOOrIWE8Ts7bBna4mRUd/user-research-fetch-metadata--proto?node-id=1%3A235 These are the links to the designs i worked on in my team https://www.figma.com/file/Z9EkUwLpbszdOAtumPO89P/Bisiriyu-Tomiwa's-Design-Contribution?node-id=0%3A1
+Links to the user research i took part in https://www.figma.com/file/7dUOOrIWE8Ts7bBna4mRUd/user-research-fetch-metadata--proto?node-id=1%3A3 https://www.figma.com/file/7dUOOrIWE8Ts7bBna4mRUd/user-research-fetch-metadata--proto?node-id=1%3A235 This is the link to the designs i worked on in my team https://www.figma.com/file/Z9EkUwLpbszdOAtumPO89P/Bisiriyu-Tomiwa's-Design-Contribution?node-id=0%3A1